Permanent J-code J2249: Effective July 1, 2023

 ASA=American Society of Anesthesiologists Physical Status.
 CYP450=cytochrome P450.

 References: 1.
 Byfavo [package insert].
-Indianapolis, IN: Acacia Pharma Inc. 2.
-Pambianco D, Cash B. New horizons for sedation: the ultrashort acting benzodiazepine remimazolam.
+Indianapolis, IN: Acacia Pharma Inc; 2023.
+2. Pambianco D, Cash B. New horizons for sedation: the ultrashort acting benzodiazepine remimazolam.
 Tech Gastrointest Endosc.
 2016;18:22-28.
-3. Rex DK, Bhandari R, Desta T, et al. A phase III study evaluating the efficacy and safety of remimazolam (CNS 7056) compared with placebo and midazolam in patients undergoing colonoscopy.
+3. Rex DK, Bhandari R, Lorch DG, et al. Safety and efficacy of remimazolam in high risk colonoscopy: a randomized trial.
+Dig Liver Dis.
+2021;53(1):94-101.
+4. Ostroff R, Harris D, Bichajian L, et al. Safety profile of the benzodiazepine remimazolam for procedural sedation in higher risk patients (ASA III/IV): results from a randomized trial.
+Poster presented at: SAMBA Annual Meeting 2022; May 11-14, Phoenix, Arizona.
+5. Rex DK, Bhandari R, Desta T, et al. A phase III study evaluating the efficacy and safety of remimazolam (CNS 7056) compared with placebo and midazolam in patients undergoing colonoscopy.
 Gastrointest Endosc.
 2018;88(3):427-437.
-4. Pastis NJ, Yarmus LB, Schippers F. Safety and efficacy of remimazolam compared with placebo and midazolam for moderate sedation during bronchoscopy.
+6. Pastis NJ, Yarmus LB, Schippers F. Safety and efficacy of remimazolam compared with placebo and midazolam for moderate sedation during bronchoscopy.
 Chest.
 2019;155(1);137-147.
-5. Rex DK, Bhandari R, Lorch DG, et al. Safety and efficacy of remimazolam in high risk colonoscopy: a randomized trial.
-Dig Liver Dis.
-2021;53(1):94-101.
+7. Acacia Pharma.
+Data on File.